 I never met that man.

-He doesn't know anything about me, and the letter was full of mis uh misinformation.
+And the letter was full of misinformation.

 I wrote a letter back to the governor.

-Uh I talked about all the mistakes that Hager made in his letter.
+I talked about all the mistakes that Hager made in his letter.

-Uh, and uh of course I won't resign.
+And of course, I won't resign.

-Doug Schoen, civil rights criminal defense attorney, Sarah Carter, Fox News investigative uh reporter, Sarah A. Carter.com, uh, David Schoen, civil rights uh and criminal defense attorney, both with us here.
+All right, joining us now, pretty arrogant, pretty unbelievable, Doug Schoen, civil rights criminal defense attorney, Sarah Carter, Fox News investigative reporter, sarahacarter.com, David Schoen, civil rights and criminal defense attorney, both with us here.

-Now remember, this kid Nicholas Cruz wasn't allowed into school with a backpack because he was that dangerous.
+Now, remember, this kid, Nicholas Cruz, wasn't allowed into school with a backpack because he was that dangerous.

-Remember, they visited his home thirty-nine times.
+Remember, they visited his home 39 times.

-Very specific, and we've been told over and over again that, you know, this part of Florida, this particular school district was one of the safest in the country, but apparently it's uh well kept secret that money is involved if they don't have high crime rates and and they're not prosecuting crimes committed by students in exchange for unreported crimes, schools and school districts are awarded government money.
+But apparently, it's a well-kept secret that money is involved if they don't have high crime rates and they're not prosecuting crimes committed by students in exchange for unreported crimes.

-Now that money has kept area schools unsafe because they ought to be reporting all of this, and you know, uh it just makes no sense to me.
+Now, that money has kept area schools unsafe because they ought to be reporting all of this.

-Now, Governor Rick Scott on Sunday asked the Florida Department of Law Enforcement to investigate the response to the Parkland school shooting, as questions have now mounted over the Broward County Sheriff's handling of all of this.
+Now, Governor Rick Scott on Sunday asked the Florida Department of Law Enforcement to investigate the response to the Parkland school shooting as questions have now mounted over the Broward County Sheriff's handling of all of this.

-And uh anyway, that announcement came just hours after Scott Israel appeared on CNN and talked about his amazing leadership.
+And anyway, that announcement came just hours after Scott Israel appeared on CNN and talked about his amazing leadership.

 All right, Sarah Carter, I'm reading your article today and I'm blown away.